-Dr. McCormick and Dr. Priscila have built there practice upon the philosophy that advanced dental care can and should be gentle, Safe and Comfortable.
-That is why he proudly offers the option of IV sedation to his patients, one of the few dentists in Oklahoma to be able to offer all levels of IV Sedation, from light to deep.
+Dr. Priscila has built her practice upon the philosophy that advanced dental care can and should be gentle, Safe and Comfortable.
+That is why we proudly offers the option of IV sedation to our patients.
 Under sedation, you will be unaware of the procedure that is taking place, drifting pleasantly through the entire process in a semi-conscious, sleep-like state.
 When the sedation wears off, you will feel as though you have just woken up from a peaceful nap, with little or no memory of what transpired.
 Any discomfort you feel afterwards will be minimal, and your dental work will be finished.

 Sedation dentistry is idea for dental phobics, those people for whom just the thought of entering a dentists office is enough to fill them with intense anxiety.
 It is also perfect for people with busy schedules and little time.
 Because you are completely relaxed and comfortable during even the most complex dental treatment, Our Dr’s can perform multiple procedures in a matter of hours.
 In some cases, years of dental work can be completed in one or two office visits.